auth0/docs/articles/protocols/saml/identity-providers/salesforce.md

 ## 6. Troubleshooting

-When troubleshooting SSO, it is often helpful to capture an HTTP trace of the interaction and save it in a .har file.
-See: [Troubleshooting with HAR files](/har).
+When troubleshooting SSO, it is often helpful to capture an HTTP trace of the interaction and save it in a HAR file.
+See [Generate and Analyze HAR Files](/troubleshoot/guides/generate-har-files) for details.

 Once you have an http trace tool, capture the login sequence from start to finish and analyze the trace for the sequence of GETs.
 You should see a redirect from your original site to the IDP, a post of credentials if you had to log in, and then a redirect back to the <dfn data-key="callback">callback URL</dfn>.
-The .har file will also contain the SAML response.
+The HAR file will also contain the SAML response.

 Make sure that cookies and JavaScript are enabled for your browser.